Applying generalized variational principles to excited-state-specific complete active space self-consistent field theory: Theory

 \subsection{Optimization Procedure}

-The overall quasi-Newton optimization procedure for our GVP approach to excited state CASSCF is as follows. \begin{enumerate} \item An initial orbital basis and active space are chosen and an initial guess (typically taken from a CASCI calculation) for the CI coefficients is selected.
+The overall quasi-Newton optimization procedure for our GVP approach to excited state CASSCF is as follows. \begin{enumerate} \item An initial orbital basis and active space are chosen and an initial guess for the CI coefficients is selected, typically taken from a CASCI calculation or an initial SA-CASSCF calculation.
 The orbital rotation coefficients are initialized as zero and a value for $\omega$ is estimated from the energy of the initial inputs, results from other methods, or experimental data. \item The set of variational parameters $\vec{v}=\{\vec{c},\vec{x}\}$ are optimized all together via a series of L-BFGS minimizations of $L_{\mu}$ for decreasing values of $\mu$.
-We supply either the identity or the approximate objective function Hessian discussed in the previous section as the initial guess for the L-BFGS Hessian.
+We supply either the identity or an approximate objective function Hessian discussed in the previous section as the initial guess for the L-BFGS Hessian.
 The initial $\mu$ value and convergence threshold are set to $0.5$ and $|\nabla_{\vec{v}}L|=10^{-3}$, respectively.
-Within each micro-iteration of an L-BFGS minimization, the following tasks are completed. \begin{enumerate} \item The gradient of the objective function $\nabla_{v}L_{\mu}$ with respect to the CI coefficients $\vec{c}$ is built from the analytical expression in Equation \ref{eq:dEdC} where the contraction of the active space Hamiltonian with the CI coefficient vector is performed utilizing PySCF's\cite{PYSCF} existing direct CI functions. \item The gradient with respect to the orbital rotation coefficients $\vec{x}$ is calculated using the automatic differentiation framework within TensorFlow.\cite{TF} The scaling of this task is dominated by the AO-to-MO integral transformations. \item The value of the finite difference $\lambda$ is set to the maximum of $\{10^{-6}, |\nabla_{\vec{v}}E|\}$ at each iteration, and the objective function (Eq.\ (\ref{eq:L})) and its gradient (Eq.\ (\ref{eq:dL})) are built at the cost of three gradient evaluations of both $\nabla_{\vec{c}}E$ and $\nabla_{\vec{x}}E$. \item If the approximate objective function Hessian (Eq.\ (\ref{eq:d2L})) is in use, then it is built using the approximate energy Hessian diagonal as discussed in the previous section. \end{enumerate} \item After each complete L-BFGS minimization (macro-iteration), $\mu$ is decreased by $0.1$ and the convergence threshold tightened by a factor of 10.
-Step 2 is repeated until $\mu=0$ and an overall CASSCF energy stationary point is located. \end{enumerate}
+Within each micro-iteration of an L-BFGS minimization, the following tasks are completed. \begin{enumerate} \item The gradient of the objective function $\nabla_{v}L_{\mu}$ with respect to the CI coefficients $\vec{c}$ is built from the analytical expression in Eq.\ (\ref{eq:dEdC}) where the contraction of the active space Hamiltonian with the CI coefficient vector is performed utilizing PySCF's\cite{PYSCF} existing direct CI functions. \item The gradient with respect to the orbital rotation coefficients $\vec{x}$ evaluated at $X=0$ is built from Eq.\ (\ref{eq:oGrad_1})-(\ref{eq:oGrad_3}).
+The scaling of this task is dominated by the AO-to-MO integral transformations. \item The value of the finite difference $\lambda$ is set to the maximum of $\{10^{-6}, |\nabla_{\vec{v}}E|\}$ at each iteration, and the objective function (Eq.\ (\ref{eq:L})) and its gradient (Eq.\ (\ref{eq:dL})) are built at the cost of three gradient evaluations of both $\nabla_{\vec{c}}E$ and $\nabla_{\vec{x}}E$. \item If the approximate objective function Hessian (Eq.\ (\ref{eq:d2L_diag})) is in use, then it is built using either the exact energy Hessian diagonal or its Fock-based approximation as discussed in the previous section. \item Take the L-BFGS step and, afterwards, update the definition of the MOs as discussed in the previous section so that $X=0$ again. \end{enumerate} \item After each L-BFGS minimization (macro-iteration), we reduce $\mu$.
+If the maximum element of $|\nabla_{\vec{v}}E|$ is now less than the current convergence threshold, then we jump to the final optimization stage, setting $\mu=0$ and the convergence threshold to its final value of $10^{-7}$ and repeating step 2.
+Otherwise, we decrease $\mu$ by $0.1$ and tighten the convergence threshold by a factor of 10 (if it is not yet $10^{-7}$) and repeat step 2. \end{enumerate}